THOMAS O. HUNTER – CHAIR

-Dr. Thomas (Tom) O. Hunter retired in July 2010 as President and Laboratories Director of Sandia National Laboratories.
-Sandia, with principal sites in Albuquerque, NM, and Livermore, CA, is a multi-program laboratory operated by Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energy’s National Nuclear Security Administration.
+Dr. Thomas (Tom) O. Hunter retired in July 2010 as President and laboratory director of Sandia National Laboratories.
+Sandia, with principal sites in Albuquerque, NM, and Livermore, CA, is a multi-program laboratory operated by Sandia Corporation, a wholly-owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energy’s National Nuclear Security Administration.
 Dr. Hunter joined Sandia in 1967 and became president in April 2005.
 His responsibilities included managing the Laboratories’ $2.3 billion annual budget and approximately 8,400 employees.

 In May, DOE Secretary Steven Chu appointed Dr. Hunter as lead of the federal government’s scientific team that has worked with BP officials to develop and analyze solutions to the BP oil spill.
 That work is continuing.

 Before assuming his role as Sandia’s Director, Dr. Hunter served as the Labs’ Senior Vice President for Defense Programs.
 In that capacity, he led the Defense Programs Strategic Management Unit, including approximately 60 percent of the Laboratories’ annual budget.

 From October 1995 to March 1999, Dr. Hunter served as Vice President of Sandia’s California Laboratory.
 Responsibilities included managing programs in nuclear weapons R&D, nonproliferation, advanced manufacturing technology, information systems, environmental technology, and energy research.
 He also served as a corporate leader in the development of nonproliferation, arms control, and materials management programs.